derlucas/snipeit-netbox/README.md

 Snipe Manufacturers are synced to NetBox Manufacturers Snipe Asset Models are synced to NetBox Device Types Snipe Companies are synced to NetBox Tenants
+Snipe Locations without a parent Location are synced to Netbox Sites